Ancient Ancestors Museum at William Penn School

 Joe, a year 4 pupil said, “I really enjoyed teaching children how to use the celtic alphabet.
 But most of all I liked how we made everyone feel so happy and welcome.”

-The museum was a great success and it enabled Fry to show the wide breadth of knowledge they had acquired about their ancient ancestors.
+The museum at William Penn was a great success.
+It enabled Fry to show the wide breadth of knowledge they had acquired about their ancient ancestors.